 Well, recently I’ve discovered men’s underwear sewing, and it takes everything I listed and kicks it up a notch.
 After all, you get to see a loved one sport the clothing you’ve made them, and it only takes a couple hours of your time.
 Un-selfish sewing, but in a high-impact, self-contained kind of way. *wink wink.*

-This is the Comox Trunks pattern by Thread Theory, sewn up in this fun Art Gallery Fabrics knit.
+This is the Thread Theory Comox Trunks Pattern, sewn up in a fun Art Gallery Fabrics knit.
 Based on my recipient’s hip measurements, I used a size 34.
 Because I’ve made this pattern for him before, I knew to add an inch to the leg length (don’t forget to add an inch on each side of the gusset!).
 Just personal preference, he likes his trunks to come a little lower in the leg.

 Notes on the Fit of Comox Trunks